 How does a Root Canal save my tooth?

-We first remove the inflamed or infected pulp, carefully clean and shapes the inside of the tooth, then fills and seals the canal space.
+We first remove the inflamed or infected pulp, carefully clean and shape the inside of the tooth, then fill and seal the canal space.
 Afterward, a crown or other permanent restoration is placed on the tooth to protect and restore it to full function.
 After restoration, the tooth continues to function like any other tooth.

 Will I feel pain during or after the Root Canal procedure?